dendibakh/perf-book/chapters/8-Optimizing-Memory-Accesses/8-5 Reducing DTLB misses.md

 $ LD_PRELOAD=/usr/local/libjemalloc.so.2 MALLOC_CONF="thp:always" <your app command line>
 ```

-Windows only offers using huge pages in a way similar to the Linux THP per-process mode via WinAPI `VirtualAlloc` system call.
-See details in appendix C.
+Windows only offers using huge pages in a way similar to the Linux THP per-process mode via the `VirtualAlloc` system call.
+See details in Appendix C.

 ### Explicit vs. Transparent Hugepages.

 Linux users can use huge pages in three different modes:

 * Explicit Huge Pages
 * System-wide Transparent Huge Pages
 * Per-process Transparent Huge Pages

 Let's compare those options.
 First, EHPs are reserved in virtual memory upfront, THPs are not.
 That makes it harder to ship SW packages that use EHPs, as they rely on specific configuration settings made by an administrator of a machine.
-Moreover, EHPs statically sit in memory, consuming precious DRAM space for no reason, when they are not used.
+Moreover, EHPs statically sit in memory, consuming precious DRAM, even when they are not used.

 Second, system-wide Transparent Huge Pages are great for quick experiments.
 No changes in the user code are required to test the benefit of using huge pages in your application.
 However, it will not be wise to ship a SW package to the customers and ask them to enable system-wide THPs, as it may negatively affect other running programs on that system.
 Usually, developers identify allocations in the code that could benefit from huge pages and use `madvise` hints in these places (per-process mode).

 Per-process THPs don't have either of the downsides mentioned above, but they have another one.
 Previously we discussed that THP allocation by the kernel happens transparently to the user.
-The allocation process can potentially involve a number of kernel processes responsible for making space in the virtual memory, which may include swapping memory to the disk, fragmentation, or promoting pages.
+The allocation process can potentially involve a number of kernel processes responsible for making space in virtual memory, which may include swapping memory to disk, fragmentation, or promoting pages.
 Background maintenance of transparent huge pages incurs non-deterministic latency overhead from the kernel as it manages the inevitable fragmentation and swapping issues.
-EHPs are not subject to memory fragmentation and cannot be swapped to the disk, thus have much less latency overhead.
+EHPs are not subject to memory fragmentation and cannot be swapped to disk, so they incur much less latency overhead.

 All in all, THPs are easier to use, but incur bigger allocation latency overhead.
 That is exactly the reason why THPs are not popular in High-Frequency Trading and other ultra low-latency industries, they prefer to use EHPs instead.
 On the other hand, virtual machine providers and databases tend to use per-process THPs since requiring additional system configuration can become a burden for their users.